Haonan-DONG/photogrammetry_software/README.md

 ![mission_plan_result](doc/mission_plan.png)

 ### RGB Reconstrcution
-The data format should be:
+We provide a sample data in [baidu disk](https://pan.baidu.com/s/1Ekx5msUdmoQynWi4C12Fdw) from DTU datasets and the password is uts5.
+For custom data, he data format should be like:
 ```shell
 ---Project
     ---images